Audreykacur/FirstRepo/README.md

 the hastag makes it a H1 header

+#Creating a project

+mkdir name
+cd name
+git init

+#adding and updating files
+touch new_file_name.txt (such as a README file)

 - make sure you are in the correct folder for github
 - git status (if anything is red then (git add fileName.extension) )
 - git add fileName.extension